How to Buy Marketing Automation That Won't Break After Six Months

 The pitch

-Show custom content and CTAs based on visitor's company, previous interactions, and current campaign engagement to increase conversions
+Show custom content and CTAs based on visitor company, prior interactions, and current campaign engagement to lift conversions.

 The reality

-Adds 3–5 seconds to page load time, breaks with ad blockers (30% of B2B traffic), and shows irrelevant content to shared computers.
-HubSpot's smart content showed our competitor's name to prospects using shared office WiFi.
+Adds noticeable page-load latency, breaks against ad blockers (a meaningful share of B2B traffic), and shows irrelevant content to shared computers.
+Buyers report personalization showing competitor names to prospects on shared office WiFi.

 Drag-and-Drop Campaign Builder